skoumalcz/force-update/README.md

 This library was designed with full customisability in mind.
 Whole library is based on three simple
 terms:

-* **VersionProvider** - provides version from some source, for example from your APK, Google Play, your server, or any other third party service.
-You can choose one of existing VersionProviders, or create your own.
+* **VersionProvider** - provides version from a source, for example from your APK, Google Play, your server, or any other third party service.
+You can choose one of existing VersionProviders or create your own.

 * **UpdateView** - abstraction of the way how we notify user about new version available (recommended update) or about necessary update (forced update).
-Predefined Activities and dialogs available again.
+Predefined Activities and dialogs are available as well.

-* **CheckInterval** - how often should we ask _VersionProvider_ for new data.
-The under-the-hood strategy is to ask with every _Activity.onResume()_ event if _MinInterval_ is already reached.
+* **CheckInterval** - how often should we poll _VersionProvider_ for new data.
+The under-the-hood strategy is to poll with every _Activity.onResume()_ event if _MinInterval_ is already reached.

-To init ForceUpdate library use this simple builder in your Application:
+Use the simple builder in your Application to init ForceUpdate:

 ```java
     new ForceUpdate.Builder()